 "No. No. It's great.
 Great."

 "Then why ain't you smiling?"

 Bill Cosey turned to look at Sandler.
 His eyes, though bright from drink, radiated pain like cracked glass.
 "What do they say about me?" he asked, sipping from the thermos.

 "They?"

 "You all.
 You know.
 Behind my back."

 "You a highly respected man, Mr. Cosey."

 Cosey sighed as though the answer disappointed him.
 "Damned if I do, damned if I don't," he said.
-"You know when my son died I felt a whoosh, know what I mean?
-A whoosh.
-Something gone, just gone.
-Problem was, I didn't know much about him.
-Still don't.
+Then "My son, Billy, was about your age.
+When he died, I mean."

+"Is that right?"

+"We had some good times.
+Good times.
+More like pals than father and son.
+When I lost him...it was like somebody from the grave reached up and grabbed him for spite."

+"Somebody?"

+"I mean some thing.
+I lost it there for a while.
+Took a long time to get over it."

+"But you did.
+Get over it."

+"I did," he answered, smiling.
+"A pretty woman came along and the clouds just drifted off."

+"See there.
+And you complaining."

+"True.
+I think my problem was I loved him so much I never took the trouble to know him.
+I used to wonder why he picked that kind of woman to marry.
+Maybe he was somebody else and I made him my...shadow.
 And now I'm thinking I don't understand anybody.
 So why should anybody understand me?"

 "Hard to know people.
 All you can go by is what they do," said Sandler wondering, is he trying to say he's lonesome, misunderstood?
+Worrying about a son dead for twenty some years?
 This man with more friends than honey had bees worrying about his reputation?
-With women fighting to love him up moaning about the burden?
+With women fighting to love him up he's moaning about the burden of it?
 Sandler decided the whiskey had shifted Cosey to the crying phase.
 It had to be that, otherwise he was in the company of a fool.
 He could swallow hot rocks easier than he could the complaints of a rich man.
 Vaguely insulted, Sandler turned his attention to the bait box.
 If he waited long enough, Cosey would skip to another subject.
 Which he did, after singing a few refrains of a Platters song.

 "Do you know that every law in this country is made to keep us back?"
 Sandler looked up thinking, where did that come from?
 He laughed.
 "That can't be true."

 "Oh but it is," Cosey said.